zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### orElse

-Runs the first HTTP application but if it fails, runs other, ignoring the result from self. `<>` is an alias for orElse.
+Runs the first HTTP application but if it fails with `Some[E]`, runs the second HTTP application, ignoring the result from the first.
+If the first HTTP application returns `None`, the second HTTP application won't be evaluated. `<>` is an alias for orElse.

 ```scala
   val app = Http.fail(1) <> Http.succeed(2)